partigabor/aromatica-old/content/items/nutmeg.md

 bibFile = "static/files/bibliography.json"
 +++

+The seed of a peach-like fruit of the nutmeg tree of the Moluccas, Indonesia, related to mace.

+, related to mace.

-Hard aromatic seed of the nutmeg tree used as spice when grated or ground, related to mace.
+According to WordNet: Hard aromatic seed of the nutmeg tree used as spice when grated or ground.

 Nutmeg (*Myristica fragrans* Houtt.) is a culinary spice from the *Myristicaceae* family,[^powo] originating in the region(s) of Moluccas (Indonesia)It is used for its seed, primarily for desserts, eggnog; diahrrhea.
 Its aroma is described as sweet, warm, nutty, with a heat index of 1.[^ucla_medicinal_2002]

 |English|  Arabic |Chinese|  Hungarian |
 |-------|---------|-------|------------|